-The lifting chain sling is illustrated below.
-The chains, clevis hook and lugs are all individually tested then the whole sling tested and certified.
+The Clevis Hook lifting chain assemblies for 16mm and 20mm chain slings are illustrated below.
+The chains, clevis hook, shorteners and lugs are all individually tested then the whole sling tested and certified.
 They should never be welded in any way and should be replaced should there be any sign of distortion, excessive wear or damage.
 Shorteners are included in chain slings where the unit is capable of stacking containers two high.
 Instructions for their use are in the section Chain Shortening Instructions.